bernie-skipole/inditest/README.md

 ## indipyterm

+INDI terminal client, connects to an INDI port and presents a terminal display.

 https://github.com/bernie-skipole/indipyterm

 https://pypi.org/project/indipyterm/

-Note these examples have Inline script metadata defining their\
+Note many of the examples given here have Inline script metadata defining\
-dependencies, and so if copied to your own machine, and if you\
+their dependencies, and so if copied to your own machine, and if you have\
-have a tool such as uv, which will automatically pull in\
+a tool such as uv, which will automatically pull in dependencies, you\
-dependencies, you should be able to very simply run the scripts with:
+should be able to very simply run the scripts with:

 uv run examplescript.py